 There’s nothing quite like the smell of warm, baking gingerbread cookies or the nostalgia most of us feel when looking at a decorative gingerbread house.
 Check out these tips to perfecting your holiday gingerbread.

 Cookbook author Mima Sinclair is here to save the day.
-That is, when you’re feeling stressed this holiday season and want to be sure you have the perfect dessert baked and your table looks perfectly festive, her new book has all the answers.
-Gingerbread Wonderland: 30 Magical Houses, Cookies, and Cakes if full or templates, new ideas, and delicious recipes that will keep you happy and things feeling like a winter wonderland.
+That is, when you’re feeling stressed this holiday season and want to be sure you have the perfect dessert baked and your table looks perfectly festive, her gingerbread cookbook from 2015 has all the answers.
+Gingerbread Wonderland: 30 Magical Houses, Cookies, and Cakes is full or templates, new ideas, and delicious recipes that will keep you happy and things feeling like a winter wonderland.

 -The more mild the dough, the lighter in color.
 If you are looking for a stronger, spicier gingerbread, your dough should look darker and should use a dark or blackstrap molasses.
 Also, be sure to use newly purchased spices.
 The older the spices in your cupboards are, the less flavorful your gingerbread will be.